CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 ### It's A Common Pain Point
 It's very difficult to estimate individual developer tasks, stories, and project timelines.
-A natural gap exists between when I promise to deliver the feature and the actual delivery date.
-As my career progresses, this pain has gotten to be less and less.
+A natural gap exists between the promise of a feature and the delivery.
+This gap causes pain between the parties.
+As my career progresses, this pain has reduced.
 The main reason it's become easier is that I'm better at building software.

 ### Minimizing The Pain
-The goal of estimation is to improve customer satisfaction by better managing expectations.
+The goal of estimation is to better managing expectations.
 Now, is this the right viewpoint for delivering software?
 I'm not so sure.
 Software developers must show continual progress in the software's development.
 Still, there is major pain in time estimation for developers.
 Missed hard deadlines are the biggest pain point.
 What are some ways we can remove this pain, beyond "being a better developer"?

 ## **3. Solutions Resulting From Estimation**
 <p align="center" width="100%">